 While the linzer cookie was a dessert reserved for Christmas during Kevin’s childhood i Germany, lightening up the recipe with grain-free flours, minimal sugar, and organic jam transforms it into a treat that can be enjoyed year round.
 And, if the organic jam happens to be raspberry flavored, you can bet Christmas or not, Kevin will be all over it!

-- Once cooled completely, place 1 tsp jam on the top of the rectangle pieces and place cutout section over top.
+Once cooled completely, place 1 teaspoon jam on the top of the rectangle pieces and place cutout section over top.
 Repeat with remaining cookies and enjoy!